You’ve got a steady paycheck from your 9 to 5 job and that’s cool.

 Building your own website can be a reliable source of passive income.

 Some folks create marketing agencies and outsource the work to freelancers.
 Others, like a couple entrepreneurs on this list, create online courses to share their knowledge and educate others.
 You can also sell products – digital or physical – online.
+New to online selling?
+Here are some ideas for what to sell on the internet.

 Software engineer and Flipped Coding Owner Milecia McGregor earns passive income by helping people become web developers.
 She shares, “I have an online class that people pay for every month and they learn all the front-end development languages and I add new material every month.
 My biggest win with this class so far was when one of my students got their first web developer job.
 They came back and thanked me so much that it gave me a happiness I hadn’t experienced before.
 I’m planning to get 200 students in my class this year and help them all get that first paying gig.”